turbot/steampipe-plugin-slack/docs/index.md

 Scopes are used to determine the permissions and access granted to your App in Slack.
 Steampipe requires different permissions for each table.
-We recommend granting all of the scopes in the table below, but you can restrict them to specific tables if you prefer.
+We recommend granting all the scopes in the table below, but you can restrict them to specific tables if preferred.

 | Table                | Scope Required                                                                                                   |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------- |